Nilady/website_staging/_portfolio/project1.md

 ---
-title: UX/UI Design
+title: Game UX/UI Design
 subtitle: Leading the efforts to create a seamless user experience for a classic game series.<br>UX Design, Design Thinking, Team Leadership
 timeline: 2018 - 2019
 image: assets/img/portfolio/wireframes-thumbnail.png
 alt: Wireframes of some Trine 4 menus
-link_to_page: uxui_design
+link_to_page: game_uxui_design

 caption:
-  title: UX/UI Design
+  title: Game UX/UI Design
   subtitle: <br />In <i>Trine 4</i> I introduced Design Thinking, wireframing, prototyping, and design systems to the UI creation process at Frozenbyte.
 It improved both functionality and player immersion of the final menus as well as cut down menu implementation time by over 50% and changed the UI pipeline of the entire company.

   thumbnail: assets/img/portfolio/wireframes-thumbnail.png